Guts Ishimatsu: Boxing career

 Guts made his first title defense in September 1974, and beat González again in November 1974 for his second title defense.
 The next challenger was Scotsman Ken Buchanan, who was 56-2-0 (25KOs) and had not lost in the last three years.
 The fight was scheduled for February 1975.
 Buchanan led the early and middle rounds by points, but Guts fought back in the later rounds, swinging his arms around almost blindly to slow Buchanan's pace.
 The fight ended lopsidedly, with Guts slugging Buchanan for the last three rounds.
 All three judges awarded Guts the win.

-Guts made his fourth defense in June 1975, but he gradually realized that it was becoming harder and harder for him to maintain his weight in the Lightweight division.
+He made his fourth defense in June 1975, but he gradually realized that it was becoming harder and harder for him to maintain his weight in the Lightweight division.
 For his fifth defense in December 1975, Guts had to lower his weight 19 kg from his natural weight, losing 10 kg in the month before the fight.
 Guts lost his title in May 1976 to Esteban De Jesús by 15 round decision.
 The fight took place in Puerto Rico, and the country paid $200,000 (a rather large investment in the time period for a lightweight title match) to have Guts fight in Puerto Rico, showing Guts' widespread popularity at the time.

 Guts moved up to Junior Welterweight (current Super Lightweight/Light Welterweight) in 1977, challenging Saensak Muangsurin, but was knocked out in the 6th round.
 Despite having moved up a weight class, Guts still had to shed 15 kg off his natural weight to make the weight-in.
-Guts retired after losing again in a non-title match on June 20, 1978.
+Guts retired after losing again in a non-title match on 20 June 1978.
 His record was 31-14-6 (17KOs).

-Post retirement
+Post-retirement

 Guts had begun to appear on television shows even before his boxing career had ended.
 He appeared on a variety show for the first time in 1974, only the day after he had become the WBC lightweight world champion.
 Guts became indispensable to quiz shows and game shows, where he would make the meaningless answer "OK Boku-jo" ("OK Corral") regardless of what the trivia question was actually asking.
 However, in certain shows, he recorded rather high scores, surprising viewers with his intelligent side.
 "OK Boku-jo" became the word of the year in Japan (2004), and Ishimatsu released a single CD, as well as a book describing his experiences inside and outside the ring, which became a best-seller.
 "OK Boku-jo" and its other variations (such as "OK No-jo", which is meant to give a negative connotation) have become immensely popular (but still completely meaningless) in Japan.